-The LCAP (Local Control Accountability Plan) is a critical part of the LCFF.
+The Local Control Accountability Plan (LCAP) is a critical part of the LCFF.
 Each school district is required to engage parents, students, educators, employees, and the community to establish their plan.
-Anyone can comment to the school board regarding LCAP proposals or expenditures either by submitting comments in writing or at a public hearing held by the school board for that purpose.
+The LCAP must focus on eight areas identified as State priorities:

+- 1. Basic Services

+- 5. Pupil Engagement

+- 2. Implementation of State 6.
+School Climate Standards

+- 3. Parental Involvement

+- 7. Course Access 8.
+Other Pupil Outcomes

+- 4. Pupil Achievement

 The plan must describe the overall vision for students, annual goals including language acquisition, and specific action to achieve these goals.
-The LCAP must focus on eight areas identified as State priorities.
 The plan will demonstrate how the district's budget will help achieve the goals, and annually assess how well the strategies improved outcomes.
-Complaints regarding LCAP may be filed anonymously.
-[EC 305, 52060, 52062, 52066; ne]
+Anyone can comment about proposals or expenditures to the school board; at parent, student, community engagement meetings; at staff LCAP meetings; or to the district LCAP Advisory Committee.
+Complaints regarding LCAP may be filed anonymously or using the District Uniform Complaint Procedures.
+[EC 305, 47606.5, 47607.3, 52060-52076, 5 CCR 4600, 4622]